Richard Brodie (footballer)

-Brodie played as plays as a striker and started his career with Whickham and, after being their top scorer in the 2005–06 season, moved to Newcastle Benfield in 2006.
+Brodie played as a striker and started his career with Whickham and, after being their top scorer in the 2005–06 season, moved to Newcastle Benfield in 2006.
 He signed for York City in January 2007 and finished 2006–07 with one goal and played in the Conference National play-off semi-final.
 He started 2007–08 with only 3 goals in 2007, but finished the season with 14 goals.
 Early in 2008–09, Brodie was loaned to Barrow and scored four goals during a one-month period.
 He finished the season as York's top scorer with 19 goals and played in their 2009 FA Trophy Final defeat at Wembley Stadium.
-The 2009–10 season saw Brodie play in York's defeat in the 2010 Conference Premier play-off Final at Wembley Stadium and again finish as top scorer, this time with 34 goals.
+The 2009–10 season saw Brodie play in York's defeat in the 2010 Conference Premier play-off final at Wembley Stadium and again finish as top scorer, this time with 34 goals.
 He joined Crawley Town in August 2010 for an undisclosed fee, and with them he won the Conference Premier title in 2010–11.

 He joined Fleetwood Town on a season-long loan for 2011–12, winning a second Conference Premier title in as many seasons.
 Brodie had loan spells with Morecambe and Grimsby Town over 2012–13, and after being released by Crawley joined Gateshead.
 He was loaned out to Hereford United and Southport, joining the latter permanently in 2014.
 Having been Southport's top scorer with 14 goals in 2014–15, Brodie joined Aldershot Town but finished 2015–16 with Stockport County.
 He returned to York in 2016, but was released the following year after a loan spell with Macclesfield Town.
 This was followed by short spells with Boston United and Southport.
 He rounded off the final years of his playing career with spells at Skelmersdale United, Solihull Moors, Rushall Olympic, Warrington Town, Ramsbottom United and Ilkeston Town.
 He earned two caps for the England national C team from 2008 to 2009.